Scaffolding Beginning Writers

 How Do I Assess My Writing?

 With writing journals, I do struggle with a way to evaluate and encourage students to add more details.
 This week one of our mini-lessons was all about adding details to our illustrations and writings.
 I had 4 pre-written/pre-illustrated versions of the same story.
 Students helped me to rate the writings (1-4 stars).
 We talked about what questions we had as we read the stories, what was missing from the illustrations, and which story we would rather read.
 Then, we went back to our seats and looked at some of our old writings from the first 2 weeks of school.
-We went back, adding details to our writings and our illustrations to make their 3 and 4 star works of art!
+Additionally, We went back, adding details to our writings and our illustrations to make their 3 and 4 star works of art!
 It was a simple mini-lesson, that we’ll reference often.
 (You can snag these sentences and writing paper for here free or snag it as a part of my Beginning of the Year writing bundle here.)

 How Do I Share My Writing?

 In these beginning weeks of writing, I also explicitly teach my students how to share their writing and give feedback to their friends.
 We save the last 7-8 minutes of our writing block for sharing.
 This is the biggest motivator for my kids; they LOVE sharing their writing.
 Typically 4-5 students share each afternoon, so every child has the opportunity to share each week.
+This is so much easier to do once you have a positive relationship with students.

 Our sharing routine looks like this –